History

 The Harvard Business Review (Hewlitt et al, 2008) stated that 41% of qualified scientists, engineers, and technologists in entry-level jobs on corporate career ladders were, in fact, women.
 Over time, however, 52% of these women quit their jobs or leave to pursue another occupation and career.
 In 2020, twelve years later, not much progress was made with 33% of entry level jobs in the engineering and industrial manufacturing sectors being filled by women while only 16% of women occupy senior leadership positions in the same sector (Lean In, 2020).

-The shortage in the STEM workforce, given the limited participation of women in STEM fields, is further expanded with the loss of women in these fields within their first 10-12 years in STEM careers and now due to the impact of the pandemic.
+The shortage in the STEM workforce, given the limited participation of women in STEM fields, is further expanded with the loss of women in these fields within their first 10-12 years in STEM careers.

-Research shows that diversity and inclusiveness supports economic and competitive advantage through better decision making, more innovation, and higher earnings (122nd APA Conference).
+Research shows that inclusiveness supports economic and competitive advantage through better decision making, more innovation, and higher earnings (122nd APA Conference).